-index - The number of the Protocol template.
-You can get the template corresponding to the number by the show protocol-vlan template command.

-entry-id --The number of the Protocol VLAN .
-You can get the Protocol VLAN entry corresponding to the number by the show protocol-vlan vlan command.
+index --The number of the Protocol template.
+You can get the template corresponding to the number by the show protocol-vlan template command. entry-id --The number of the Protocol VLAN.
+You can get the Protocol VLAN entry corresponding to the number by the show protocol-vlan vlan command. member-list -- The port numbers needed to be added in the vlan.

-Create a Protocol VLAN entry, whose index is 1 and vid is 2.
-And then delete the Protocol VLAN entry whose number is 1:
+Create a Protocol VLAN entry, whose index is 1 and vid is 2, and add port4、5、6、8 in the protocol vlan.
+Delete the Protocol VLAN entry whose number is 1:

-TP-LINK(config)# protocol-vlan vlan 2 template 1
+TP-LINK(config)# protocol-vlan vlan 2 template 1 4-6,8